 The numbers on board any individual ship varied from up to 30 on the large vessels down to 2 men in a small coaster.
 The average detachment on a Liberty ship was 7.

 The gun crews could be a mix of Maritime RA, Royal Navy or Royal Marine personnel but the Bofors guns were always a solely Maritime RA responsibility.

 As the number of men on any one ship was small they all had to be capable of handling every weapon on board.
 This could range from a 6 inch Naval Anti-Aircraft gun down to balloons and rockets.
 Many Maritime RA NCO’s proudly wore the Naval Gun Layers badge qualifying them to take charge of a detachment at sea along with all naval stores on board.

-Along with their normal service equipment, men were issued with naval sea kit, tropical kit, a set of civilian clothes for use in neutral ports and special arctic kit for ships on the North Russia convoys.
+Men were issued with with their normal service equipment, naval sea kit, tropical kit and a set of civilian clothes for use in neutral ports.
+Personnel aboard ships on the North Russia convoys were also issued with special arctic kit.
 When embarked the men came under the provisions of the Merchant Shipping Act as well as the Army Act.

-For gallantry and service at sea personnel were awarded Naval decorations and the Maritime RA got a good share of these.
+Naval decorations were awarded for gallantry and service at sea.
+The Maritime RA got a good share of these.
 Many of course lost their lives at sea.
 Despite the risks, service in the Maritime RA was popular even though they were doing it for less pay than their Royal Navy counterparts who, in turn, were getting considerably less than the merchant seamen.